 Sanctuary City Policy

-facilities, programs and services.
+facilities, programs and services, regardless of immigration status.

 What is a sanctuary city?

 In a sanctuary city, all community members can access City services without being asked about their immigration status.

 In New Westminster, the municipal government is responsible for areas such as fire protection, libraries, community centres, parks, recreation, and parking.

 Some people in New Westminster may be afraid of being stopped and deported by Canada Border Services Agency (CBSA) and may not use City services in case someone asks about their immigration status.
 The Sanctuary City policy tells everyone they are welcome to join in everything offered by the City of New Westminster without being questioned about immigration status by City staff.

 How will the City of New Westminster apply this policy?

 - We will communicate to the public about the policy using print, online campaigns and video.